 Denmark might be small, but it provides voyagers with tons of things to do and see.
-Many Danish cruises are parts of larger trips, some going as far as Russia.
-Denmark itself is surrounded by sea, with the North Sea to the West and the Kattegat Strait -- fed by the North Sea -- to the East.
-Despite being surrounded by sea, Denmark is a great destination that adds variety to several European cruises.
+Danish cruises can focus specifically on Denmark, or be parts of larger trips.
+Some travel European rivers as far as Russia while others voyage the open sea.
+Denmark itself is a beautiful country surrounded by sea, with the North Sea to the West and the Kattegat Strait -- fed by the North Sea -- to the East.
+Despite being surrounded by sea, Denmark is a great destination that adds variety to a number of European river cruises.

 Visiting Denmark is always a great idea.
 Though it doesn’t have too many large cities and is a fairly small country, it has a moderate climate that’s always decent for traveling.
 Average temperatures in the winter are around 40°F or 4°C. In the summer, they’re closer to 60°F or 16°C.